hung20gg/lvm-img-class/README.md

 ### Device setting

 Due to lack of resources, I am unable to load all of the image into one big giant dataset.
 SO I have to chunks it to multiple dataloaders.

 There are other method for sampling on dataloader, and the most basic appoarch is to process items only when using it (process everything such as open image and `transform` in method `__getitem()__` of `Dataset`).
 However this method only efficent for few first epoch.
 Loading and transforming it cost roughly equivalent amount of time as training (even more if SSD speed is low).
-So I premake all the dataloader before, and cost only few second for reading file from hard drive.
+So I premake all the dataloader before, save it in `.pt` format, and it costs only few second for reading file from hard drive.